metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 ## Use your own dogfood

-With metal-stack.io we already have the possibility to create an manage kubernetes cluster with the help of gardener.cloud.
+With metal-stack.io we already have the possibility to create and manage kubernetes clusters with the help of [Gardener](https://gardener.cloud).
 Use this stack to create the control plane clusters only.
 Do not try to create more clusters for other purposes than metal-stack control planes.
 If this restriction applies, the requirement for a control plane for this metal-stack setup can be minimal.